-Ben divides his week by managing Calderdale’s Public Children’s Library Service and being the Early Years Librarian, a job he finds incredibly rewarding.
+Ben manages Calderdale’s Public Children’s Library Service, a job he finds incredibly rewarding.
 He loves sharing his passions for music and literature with the families in and around Halifax, West Yorkshire.
-He is also chair of both Yorkshire and Humber Youth Libraries Group and the Kirklees and Calderdale Children’s Bookgroup.

 Ben studied music at the University of Huddersfield, studying viola with Helen Brackley Jones, and graduated in 2008.
 After graduation, he continued his studies with Sarah-Jane Bradley.
-He is a member of the British Kodály Academy, and endeavours to apply Kodály’s philosophy of music education in all his sessions.
-In 2013, Ben was awarded the Cecilia Vajda Memorial Scholarship to further his studies at the British Kodály Academy Summer School.
+He is a member of the British Kodály Academy, and endeavours to apply Kodály’s philosophy of music education in all his sessions and, in 2013, was awarded the Cecilia Vajda Memorial Scholarship to further his studies at the British Kodály Academy Summer School.

 Ben sings with, and is administrator for, the Northern Kodály Choir based in Huddersfield.
 He LOVES playing viola, and can be found playing regularly for Espressivo Chorus and the Fields Ensemble.